 I found raising the birds to be an interesting experience.
 Although I never repeated the process of raising Cornish cross checks to butcher weight, I learned a lot in the process.
 Modern life makes it easy to not think about the context that our food comes from, but the experience of raising chicks and having them butchered was helpful for me in understanding the amount of work that goes into raising and butchering chickens.

 When you plan on raising chicks to butcher, you might only calculate initially for the cost of chicks and feed.
-I discovered in the process of raising the birds that I also had a lot of incidental fees – like ice for transporting the processed meat, bags for storing processed meat, and the cost associated with building a tractor to raise my meat birds.
+I discovered in the process of raising the birds that I also had a lot of incidental fees – like ice for transporting the processed meat, bags for storing processed meat, and the cost associated with building a tractor to raise my meat birds (read more about my DIY portable tractor and download the simple woodworking plan).

 IMPORTANT – my cost breakdown includes having my birds professionally butchered.
 Although I butchered chickens in the past, it’s very time-consuming if you are not experienced.
 Because butchering 31 chickens was not how I wanted to spend a hot summer day, I chose instead to have them processed at a cost of $2.50 per bird (a service offered by some local Amish women)